 It’s now time to backfill with new compost.
 Ensure you firm it down to ensure the plant is stable, level and in the right position.
 Once you are happy with this you can then add a decorative mulch to the top of the pot as a final step.

-I’ve used white pebbles, bought from an approved source, you must never take rocks or gravel from the wild as this is both illegal and damaging to environments.
+I've used white pebbles, bought from an approved source, you must never take rocks or gravel from the wild as this is both illegal and damaging to environment.

 The final step is to give the plant a good watering, ideally from rainwater caught in a rain butt or other environmentally friendly source.
 Rainwater, usually, has a more balanced PH and doesn’t contain fluoride and other chemicals that our drinking water must contain.